vsutedjo/vsutedjo/README.md

 If you're in Munich or around this area, I welcome you two my two communities:
 - Developer student club munich, one of the largest tech student communities in Munich nowadays
   > https://gdsc.community.dev/technical-university-of-munich-munich-germany/
-- med-dev, a new healthtech meetup.
+- med-dev.org, a new healthtech meetup.
 Ping me if you're interested to join.
   > https://de.linkedin.com/company/med-dev
 </br>